Real Talk: Am I The Only One Working Through Trust Issues While Recove – Journaling is Self-Care LLC

 We have to draw a line between allowing the fear of the unknown to trap us and simply living our lives.

 I’m not getting into cars with strangers or walking down sketchy alleys in the middle of the night.
-I am safe without being paranoid or reclusive to decrease my chances of becoming the next victim of a violent crime on the 10 'o'clock news, right?
+I am safe without being paranoid or reclusive to decrease my chances of becoming the next victim of a violent crime on the 10 o'clock news, right?

 Life doesn’t offer any guarantees either way though.